 If you are interested in exhibiting the hard-copy photos and/or podcast episodes, for example at an event you are holding, please get in touch with us and we can discuss the details further.

 Photos are A2 in size in both portrait or landscape and we can provide clips with the photos for hanging.
+We also have large format photo books that can be used to display the photos at venues where space is limited and, for example, only a table is available.

 For the podcast episodes we have four tablets supplied with headphones, along with transcripts of each episode.